Orientation Program Master's

 No registration is required.

-From Thursday, October 14 to Monday, October 18, 2021, the Study Introductory Days (SET) of the Student Council (Fachschaft) will take place.
+In October, the Study Introductory Days (SET) of the Student Council (Fachschaft) will take place.
 In numerous events you will be welcomed by the deans, get an introduction to the university IT and the opportunity to get to know other freshmen.
-There will also be a campus rally and a city rally through Munich.
-The SET will probably take place mainly in presence.

 More information, dates and links can be found on the student council's page.